hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlClip SwappingMaterial(ParticleSystem particleSystem, int slot, Material material)` <br/>
 Swap a material of a Particle System on the specified slot (indexed at 0).
 This lasts one frame.
 This effectively takes the ParticleSystemRenderer of the component.

+### Mutli-frame Animations 💡

+- `AacFlClip BlendShape(SkinnedMeshRenderer renderer, string blendShapeName, AnimationCurve animationCurve)` 💡<br/>
+Change a blendShape of a skinned meshe, with an animation curve.

+- `AacFlClip BlendShape(SkinnedMeshRenderer[] rendererWithNulls, string blendShapeName, AnimationCurve animationCurve)` 💡<br/>
+Change a blendShape of multiple skinned meshes, with an animation curve.
+The array can safely contain null values.

 ### Clip Editing